PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 Anti-malware - software designed to find and stop malware from damaging network - e.g antivirus programs
 - firewalls - block unauthorised access - examine all data entering and leaving network, block any potential threats Encryption - data(plain text) translated into unreadable cipher text - only person with decryption key can access - essential for sending data over network securely - prevents passive attacks etc.

+# Paper 2 - Computational Thinking, Algorithms and Programming

+Casting - changing a data type

+CASE statement - performs different actions for different values of same variable

+Nested iteration - loop inside another loop
+ASCII - 7-bit character set - (128 characters) - uses less memory space
+ASCII extended - 8-bit - 256 characters
+Unicode - 16-bit - 65,000+ characters - every possible character in every language
+Syntax error - code doesn't follow rules or grammar of the language(SPaG error) - computer doesnt understand - program doesnt run
+Logic error - unexpected output - program does run (Human error) Bit - single binary digit
+Nibble - 4 bits
+Byte - 8 bits
+KiloByte(KB) - 1000 bytes
+Megabyte(MB) - 1000 Kilobytes
+Gigabyte(GB) - 1000 Megabytes
+Terabyte(TB) - 1000 GB

+Module - external python file which often contains functions Structured (modular) programming - decomposing the program that you want to write into manageable modules Input validation - checking if data meets certain criteria before passing it into the program Test plan - test to see if a program input is working by testing its boundaries Normal data - valid data that a user should input into a program Boundary data - data on the boundary of what the program should accept Erroneous data - invalid data the program shouldn't accept Trace table - table to test that a program is working NOT gate - output is opposite of input (0, 1)
+AND gate - if both inputs are 1, then output is 1.
+Otherwise its not the same and its 0.
+(0, 0, 0, 1)
+OR gate - if one or more inputs is 1, output is 1.
+The output is only 0 if all inputs are 0 (0, 1, 1, 1)
+XOR gate(not needed) - exclusive OR - if exactly one input is 1, output is 1.
+Otherwise output is 0.
+(0,1,1,0)
+Binary shift - method to multiply/divide binary numbers by moving all values to left/right (Left = multiply, Right = divide) Character set - collection of characters that a computer can recognise from their binary number Colour depth - number of bits used per pixel - 2^(number of bits) Resolution - the concentration of pixels in an area - given as WidthxHeight

+## Algorithms
+### Computational Thinking
+Decomposition - breaking a complex problem into smaller problems to solve individually Abstraction - filtering unnecessary information, simplifying to important information in a problem Algorithmic thinking - logical way of solving problems, step by step

+Algorithm - ordered set of instructions to complete a task Pseudo-code - universal - follows similar structure of every coding language - easily readable - can be converted into any programming language - used to figure out structure of program
+Flowcharts - diagram showing algorithms, using different symbols, arrows.
+ - Start/End - oval
+ - Decision - Diamond
+ - Input/Output - parallelogram
+ - Process - rectangle

+Binary search - start in middle, slice - Adv: More efficient than linear, Dis: complex to program, only ordered lists Linear search - start from beginning, check each item - Adv: any list, Dis: not efficient - long time with long lists

+Bubble sort - compares first two values, swaps, moves to next value - biggest value to right - Adv: Simple, Dis: long time Merge sort - decomposition method - find middle, split, sort, merge back - Adv: (Most) Efficient, Dis: Slow Insertion sort - compares each value to first value, swaps - biggest value to left - Quick for small lists, slow for long

+### Programming
+Data type - String, Integer, Boolean, Real, Character Variable - identifier with name that stores value - can be changed in run-time Constant - variable that **cant** be changed whilst program is running Local variable - can only be used in the structure they're declared in (subroutine) Global variable - variable that can be used anywhere in code, after declared Exponentation - powers - e.g 2**3 or 2^3
+Quotient DIV - DIV - integer division
+Modulo division -  MOD - Remainder
+Array - data structure - can store  group of values, of one same type, under one name 1D-Arrays - list
+2D-Array - table - lists within a list
+Sequence - order of instructions carried out chronologically in program Selection - when program **interacts** with user - decisions Iteration - when the program uses repitition/loops (For, Repeat(do)-until, while)
+- Indefinite iteration - (Condition-contolled) when the loop repeats until a condition is met - WHILE, DO-UNTIL
+- Definite iteration - (Count-controlled) when loop repeats exact number of times instructed. - FOR
+#### String manipulation
+x.length - Outputs length of string (Starts at 1)
+x.upper - changes string to all upper case x.lower - string all lower case x(i) - Outputs character in position of integer(i) (Starts from 0)
+x.substring(a,b) - Gives characters from a with length b. (e.g x=word, x.substring(2,2) = "rd")
+#### File handling
+openRead("myfile.txt") - Opens file in read mode openWrite("myfile.txt") - Opens in write mode
+.writeLine("Hello") - Writes line to file
+Line1 = myfile.readLine() - Reads 1 line of file
+.close - closes files
+endOfFile() - determines end of file

+Sub-program - set of instructions stored under a name, which can be called to run whole set Function - Sub-program that returns a value
+Procedure - doesnt return a value
+Parameter - variables  passed as a value into subroutine Argument - the values that you assign to the parameters Record - data structure - can store different data types - single row in a data table Field - each data items within a record - columns in the data table

+### Defensive Design
+Input sanitisation - removes any unwanted characters entered into program Input validation - Checks if data meets certain criteria before passing it through program.
+Following checks can be used:
+ - Presence check
+ - Length check
+ - Range check
+ - Format check
+ - Check digit
+ - Look-up table